pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 To pad the amount, you can use the useful `Add zeroes` popin by clicking on the `+` button.

 <img
 src={require('/img/how-to/twab-rewards/usdc-amount-etherscan.png').default}
 alt='USDC amount on Etherscan' class='padding-bottom--md'
 />

 Then select `10ˆ6` and click on the `Add` button.

 <img
 src={require('/img/how-to/twab-rewards/usdc-pad-etherscan.png').default}
 alt='USDC Add zeroes popin on Etherscan' class='padding-bottom--md'
 />

 The parameters should look like this:

 <img
 src={require('/img/how-to/twab-rewards/usdc-approve-etherscan.png').default}
 alt='USDC approve function on Etherscan' class='padding-bottom--md'
 />

 Click on the `Write` button to send the transaction.

-Once your transaction is mined, the Twab Rewards contract can now spend up to 12,000 of your USDC tokens.
+Once your transaction is mined, the TWAB Rewards contract can now spend up to 12,000 of your USDC tokens.
 You are ready to create your first promotion.

 ### Create a promotion

-Load the Twab Rewards contract in Etherscan, go to the `Write Contract` section and unfold the `createPromotion` function.
+Load the TWAB Rewards contract in Etherscan, go to the `Write Contract` section and unfold the `createPromotion` function.

 <img
 src={require('/img/how-to/twab-rewards/twab-rewards-create-promotion-etherscan.png').default}
-  alt='Twab Rewards createPromotion function on Etherscan' class='padding-bottom--md'
+alt='TWAB Rewards createPromotion function on Etherscan' class='padding-bottom--md'
 />

 We will go over each parameter of the function in order to understand how to fill them out:

 - `_token`: address of the token you wish to award to the depositors.
 - `_startTimestamp`: timestamp at which the promotion will start.
 - `_tokensPerEpoch`: the amount of tokens that will be awarded to the depositors at the end of each epoch.